The Mirage: Name

-Development
+1987–1989: Development and opening

 Construction began in November 1987.
 General contractors included MarCor Development Company and Sierra Construction Corporation, the latter of which worked on the hotel tower.
 The project had an early cost of $550 million, although it went over budget.
 With an ultimate cost of $630 million, the Mirage was the world's most expensive hotel-casino ever built, until the opening of Trump Taj Mahal a few months later in Atlantic City.
 Much of the Mirage project was financed by Drexel Burnham Lambert.
 Financier Michael Milken, an executive of the company, helped fund the project by selling $525 million worth of mortgage bonds.
 The Mirage was the first Las Vegas resort to be built with the money of Wall Street through the use of junk bonds.
 This financing method would later be adopted by other casino developers throughout the U.S.

 Bobby Baldwin oversaw major aspects of the project with Wynn, and would later serve as the Mirage's president, after previously serving in the same position at the Las Vegas Golden Nugget.
 To prepare for the opening, Baldwin and others spent nearly a year visiting 250 companies – in fields such as hospitality and dining – to gather information and advice.
 Dissatisfied with the current public relations firm, Wynn hired Hill & Knowlton eight weeks before the opening.
 Despite the company's objections, Wynn refused to allow media tours and the release of early images, wanting to keep the resort a surprise for the opening.
 The Mirage hired nearly 6,400 employees.
 Wynn emphasized customer service to the workers, who underwent a month of job training before the opening.